TransactionAuthorizationProtocol/TAIPs/CONTRIBUTING.md

 1. Review [TAIP-1](./TAIPs/taip-1.md).
 2. Fork the repository.
 3. Add your TAIP to your fork of the repository.
 There is a [template TAIP here](../taip-template.md).
-4. Submit a Pull Request to Chain Agnostics's [TAIPs repository](https://github.com/TransactionAuthorizationProtocol/TAIPs).
+4. Submit a Pull Request to Transaction Authorizations's [TAIPs repository](https://github.com/TransactionAuthorizationProtocol/TAIPs).

 Your first PR should be a first draft of the complete and implementable TAIP.
 An editor will manually review the first PR for a new TAIP and assign it a number before merging it.